drivera123/LDRS500/chapter1.md

 **Due: End Week 1**

 Identify an opinion leader on social media whom you admire.
-Create a podcast presentation.
+Create a podcast presentation that meets the criteria set out/

 **Criteria and Evaluation**